lmweber/benchmark-data-Levine-32-dim/README.md

 Further details can be found on the PhenoGraph page on the Dana Pe'er lab web page: http://www.c2b2.columbia.edu/danapeerlab/html/phenograph.html

-This includes links to the paper and related data sets, including the benchmark data sets.
+This includes links to the paper and related data sets, including the benchmark data sets used here.
 The data were published in FCS format on [Cytobank](https://www.cytobank.org/).
 Note that a (free) Cytobank account is required to access the Cytobank links.

 - Cytobank project page (contains links to all data sets from the PhenoGraph paper): https://www.cytobank.org/cytobank/experiments?project=750